Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

-Interestingly, there are similarities in the dependence of the spin parameters on the drive frequency in the adiabatic and sudden turn-on regimes.
-In particular, as seen from Fig.~\ref{fig:z_quench}, in the both regimes $\braket{\sigma_n^z}$ is independent of $\mu$ in the topologically nontrivial range $|\mu/2J|<1$ and falls off with the increasing $|\mu|$ for $|\mu/2J|>1$.
+As seen from Fig.~\ref{fig:z_quench}, both in the slow and sudden turn-on regimes the magnetization change $1-\braket{\sigma_n^z}$ is independent of $\mu$ in the topologically nontrivial range $|\mu/2J|<1$ and falls off with the increasing $|\mu|$ for $|\mu/2J|>1$.
 The results for the spin correlators $\braket{\sigma_n^+\sigma_{n+1}^-}$ are shown in Fig.~\ref{fig:correlators}.
 These correlators linearly depend on $\mu$ in the topological regime.
-However, for the adiabatic turn-on, the correlators $\braket{\sigma_n^z \sigma_{n+1}^z}$ do not vanish in the topological regime, in contrast to the sudden turn-on of the modulation.
+However, for a slow turn-on the correlators $\braket{\sigma_n^z \sigma_{n+1}^z}$ remain nonzero in the topological regime, in contrast to the sudden turn-on case.

+The adiabaticity condition $|\dot\theta_k|\ll \ep_k$ breaks down in the topological regime $|\mu/2J|< 1$ when the drive is weak.
+This is because the gaps of $\ep_k$ at $k=\pm k_\mu$ go to zero as $F\to 0$.
+A different approach is required to study this regime \footnotemark[1].
+Excitations are unavoidably generated as $F$ is turned on.
+The outcome depends on the relation between the final value of $F\equiv F_\mathrm{fin}$ and the rate at which it is reached.
+The independence of $\braket{\sigma_n^z}$ on $\mu$ persists even where $F_\mathrm{fin}$ is smaller than this rate, as it comes from the $\mu$-independent features of excitation dynamics in the small-gap regions.